hilfritz/ottawa-airbnb-cluster-analysis/README.md

 ---

 ## Author
+Hilfritz Camallere
-Prepared as part of a Data Analytics project to demonstrate clustering and visualization skills for recruiters and data science professionals.
+Prepared as part of a Data Analytics project to demonstrate clustering and visualization skills for data analysis.